CazSyd/IBS-Strategy/README.md

 - Daily costs: 0.95%/yr expense ratio plus **financing of the borrowed 2x exposure** at the 13-week T-bill yield (`^IRX`) + a 0.5%/yr swap spread, deducted uniformly across each bar.
 The spread is calibrated on the 2010-2026 overlap, where the model tracks real TQQQ to **+0.07%/yr CAGR drift at 0.9989 daily-return correlation**; skipping the financing leg (as naive 3x reconstructions do) would overshoot by ~5.7%/yr.
 - The path is scaled so the seam overnight move into the first real bar equals the modeled 3x proxy move, and a boolean `Synthetic` column marks reconstructed bars.

 Caveats: the synthetic era has no tracking error, spreads, or intraday-rebalancing effects, and its volume is the proxy's.
+It also assumes the *wrapper* survives the period: no 3x equity ETF existed before 2008, and sponsors have closed or deleveraged leveraged products mid-crisis (the 2018 inverse-vol terminations, 2020's closures and 3x-to-2x conversions) - though drawdown alone does not force a closure, as SQQQ's >99.99% lifetime decline behind routine reverse splits shows.
+A holder liquidated near the 2002 bottom would have realized the -99.98% permanently instead of recovering with the index; the strategy is less exposed (days-long holds, and the signals are the index's, not the wrapper's), but a mid-crash leverage cut would quietly break the 3x assumption.
 The package defaults are chosen on this extended history, because a 3x fund's defining risk is a crash that its own listing history happens not to contain.

 ### Results snapshot (TQQQ, real listing history 2010-02 to 2026-07, checked July 2026)